Francis Ngannou

-Francis Zavier Ngannou (born 5 September 1986) is a Cameroonian-French professional mixed martial artist who most recently competed in the Heavyweight division in the Ultimate Fighting Championship (UFC), where he was the reigning UFC Heavyweight Champion at the time of his departure from the promotion.
+Francis Zavier Ngannou (born 5 September 1986) is a Cameroonian and French professional mixed martial artist and professional boxer who currently competes in the Heavyweight division of the Professional Fighters League (PFL), where he is the inaugural PFL Super Fights Heavyweight Champion.
+He previously competed in the heavyweight division in the Ultimate Fighting Championship (UFC) from 2015 to 2022, where he was the reigning UFC Heavyweight Champion at the time of his departure from the promotion.
+Known for his punching power, Ngannou was widely viewed as the most destructive pure puncher in the UFC's heavyweight division; he ended seven of his fourteen UFC fights by knockout before the two-minute mark in the first round.
+He is considered the lineal heavyweight champion in mixed martial arts.

 Early life and education

 Ngannou was born and raised in the village of Batié, Cameroon.
 He lived in poverty and had little formal education growing up.
 Ngannou's parents divorced when he was six years old, and he was sent to live with his aunt.
 At 10 years old, Ngannou started working in a sand quarry in Batié because of a lack of funds.
 As a youngster, he was approached by several gangs in his village to join them.
 However, Ngannou refused and instead decided to use his father's negative reputation as a street fighter as motivation to do something positive and pursue boxing.

-At the age of 22, Ngannou began training in boxing, despite the initial reluctance of his family.
+At age 22, Ngannou began training in boxing, despite the initial reluctance of his family.
 After training for a year, Ngannou stopped training due to an illness.
-He did various odd jobs to make ends meet, until at the age of 26, he decided to head to Paris, France, to pursue professional boxing.
+He did various odd jobs to make ends meet, until age 26 when he decided to head to Paris, France, to pursue professional boxing.
 However upon reaching Europe, he was jailed for two months in Spain for illegally crossing the border.
-After Ngannou reached Paris, he had no money, no friends, and no place to live.
-After living homeless on the streets of Paris, he met Francis Carmont who introduced him to Fernand Lopez and the MMA factory.
+After he reached Paris, he had no money, no friends, and no place to live.
+After living homeless on the streets of Paris, Ngannou found his way to a boxing club where he met coach Didier Carmont (cousin of Francis Carmont) who was understanding toward his situation.
+Carmont convinced the gym to let him train at no cost and introduced Ngannou to the sport of MMA.
+Additionally, Ngannou became a volunteer at Lo Chorba, a non-profit organization in Paris.
+When his boxing gym closed for the summer, Lo Chorba's director, Khater Yenbou, introduced Ngannou to Fernand Lopez and the MMA factory.
 Being a fan of Mike Tyson, Ngannou was originally interested in learning how to box but Lopez saw his potential in MMA and convinced him to try MMA instead.
 Lopez gave Ngannou some MMA gear and allowed him to train and sleep at the gym for no cost thus starting Ngannou's MMA career.